Talking Tom & Friends: My Talking Hank: Islands

+My Talking Hank: Islands is a relaunch that was soft-launched in 2023 and released globally in 2024.

 Talking Angela Color Splash

 Talking Angela Color Splash is a match-3 game released in 2017.
-As of June 2022, the app is no longer available.
+As of June 2025, the app is no longer available.

 Talking Tom Camp

-Talking Tom Camp is a strategy game released in 2017, in which the player builds a camp while attacking enemy camps.
-As of June 2022, the app is no longer available.
+Talking Tom Camp was a strategy game released in 2017, in which the player builds a camp while attacking enemy camps.
+As of June 2025, the app is no longer available due to shutdowns.

 Talking Tom Pool

 Talking Tom Pool is a game released in 2017 in which the player builds a waterpark.
-As of June 2022, the app is no longer available.
+As of June 2025, the app is no longer available.

 Talking Tom Jetski 2

 Talking Tom Jetski 2 is a jetski racing video-game released in 2018.
-It has different rules from Talking Tom Jetski.
+It has different mechanics from Talking Tom Jetski.
+As of 2023, the app is no longer available in the Google Play Store.

 Talking Tom Candy Run

 Talking Tom Candy Run is an endless runner game released in 2018.
+As of 2025, the app is no longer available in the Google Play Store.

 Talking Tom Cake Jump

 Talking Tom Cake Jump is an endless jumper game released in 2018.
-As of June 2022, the app is no longer available.
+As of June 2025, the app is no longer available.

 Talking Tom Jump Up

-Talking Tom Jump Up is another endless jumper game released in 2018.
-As of June 2022, the app is no longer available.
+Talking Tom Jump Up is the second endless jumper game released in 2018.
+As of June 2025, the app is no longer available.

 My Talking Tom 2

-My Talking Tom 2 is a virtual pet app released in 2018.
+My Talking Tom 2 is a virtual pet game released in 2018.
 It is a sequel to My Talking Tom.

 Talking Tom Fun Fair

-Talking Tom Fun Fair is a match-3 game released in 2019 in which the player rebuilds an abandoned amusement park.
-As of June 2022, the app is no longer available.
+Talking Tom Fun Fair is a match-3 game like the similar Gardenscapes. released in 2019 in which the player rebuilds an abandoned amusement park.
+As of June 2025, the app has been removed by Outfit7.

 Talking Tom Hero Dash

 Talking Tom Hero Dash is an endless runner game released in 2019 that is similar to Talking Tom Gold Run.
-The characters are superheroes.
+The characters are superheroes and they fight against the Rakoonz.